 Referred to as an intimist abstractionist (“intimism” refers to a style of early twentieth-century French Impressionism that depicted domestic scenes), Nadia Gould utilizes a grid format comprising geometric forms in lively colors to create an abstract picture that presents a sense of simple joy in its palette.
 In Playful Sunshine (ca. 1964), the softened edges of the geometric grid and vivid colors create a sense of playfulness—hence the title.
 A loose domestic narrative hints at the “intimist” quality of her work.

-Beginning in 1947, Gould studied at New York University and City College of New York before going on to study at the Sorbonne in Paris until 1950.
+Beginning in 1947, Gould studied at New York University and City College of New York before going on to study at the Sorbonne in Paris, France, until 1950.
 She exhibited in group and solo exhibitions while raising four children.
-Her husband, Philip, was an art historian and professor at Sarah Lawrence College and they often travelled together.
+Her husband, Philip, was an art historian and professor at Sarah Lawrence College in Bronxville, New York, and they often travelled together.
 Gould was vice president of Viridian Gallery on West 57th Street—which is still in operation—where she also had a one-person show in 1982.
 Despite Gould’s career and active involvement in the New York art world, today her name is not widely known with the exception of a website dedicated to her work.

 Olivia Kahn was born into a prominent New York family immersed in the arts.
 Her father was architect Ely Jacques Kahn who designed some of New York’s most iconic modernist buildings.
 She attended Bryn Mawr College, in Bryn Mawr, Pennsylvania, and went on to study at the Art Students League in New York.
 Beginning in the 1950s, she exhibited at galleries in Manhattan, experimenting with diverse mediums including ceramics, painting, printmaking and watercolor.